rbgt/Forex_data_collect_pipeline_gcp/README.md

-# GCP forex data collect pipeline
+# GCP Forex Data Collection Pipeline
 In this project we implement a Data collection pipeline in GCP collecting forex data on the CHF/EUR pair We have the following component :
 - A Cloud Scheduler triggering the pipeline every day though an HTTP GET request